 OPERATION BABY M

-Meron Mazin, a six-month-old Iraqi boy, affectionately nicknamed “Baby M,” was brought to VRL’s attention after his parents traveled thousands of miles to escape the violence in Iraq, seeking refuge and medical assistance for their child who was suffering from congenital heart disease.
+Meron Mazin, a six-month-old Iraqi boy, affectionately nicknamed “baby M,” was brought to Veterans Rebuilding Life’s attention after his parents traveled thousands of miles to escape the violence in Iraq, seeking refuge and medical assistance for their child who was suffering from congenital heart disease.

 Baby-M underwent a successful repair, but the operation became complicated by internal bleeding for which he was rushed back to the operating room.
 Surgeons worked around the clock to save his life.
 Baby M eventually succumbed to multi-organ system failure.
-The child was VRL’s first and youngest child-patient loss.
-Everyone at VRL was deeply affected by this tragedy.
-While nothing can console his grieving family, VRL assisted in arrangements, to transport Baby M home for a proper burial.
+The child was VRL’s first, and youngest patient loss.
+Everyone at Veterans Rebuilding Life was deeply affected by this tragedy.
+While nothing can console his grieving family, VRL members assisted in arrangements, to transport Baby M home for a proper burial.